-Elements of Democracy
+Elements of Democratic Government

 You have read that in a democracy, the government is elected by people.
 A government is elected for a fixed period.
 In case of India, the government is elected for a period of five years.
 After that, people get a chance to elect a new government through popular vote.

 Elections are the way to ensure people’s participation in formation of government.
 If people are satisfied with the performance with the incumbent government, then the government gets re-elected to serve for another term.
 If people are not satisfied with the performance, then a new government replaces the old government.